-If you’re like most marketers, your goal is to reach the largest percentage of your demographic as possible.
-Doing so gives you the best chance of generating leads, making conversions and hopefully establishing long-term relationships.
+If you’re like most marketers, your goal is to reach the largest percentage of your demographic possible.
+Doing so gives you the best chance of generating leads, making conversions, and hopefully establishing long-term relationships.
 Although there are numerous ways to accomplish this, perhaps one of the best is by repurposing content.
-Basically, this term refers to the process of taking a piece of content from one platform, reworking it and reusing it on an entirely new platform.
-Let’s now discuss this process in greater detail and the benefits it can have for your marketing campaign.

 Reposting vs. Repurposing